 The water in the backcountry looks clean and pure, but visitors are advised to safeguard the water before drinking it to destroy organisms that can make you very ill.
 Drinking and cooking water should be treated with a filter or purifier, by boiling, or by using chemical treatments to prevent water-borne illnesses.
 Camping regulations are in place to maintain cleanliness of available water and to preserve our fragile ecosystem.
 Unless otherwise noted, camps must be made at least 200 feet from water sources, and livestock is not permitted to graze within 200 feet as well.

 Commercial services for pack trips, guided hunts, and guided fishing are provided by licensed guides under Special Use Permits from the Bridger-Teton National Forest.
 The Pinedale Ranger District office can provide a list of qualified, permitted outfitters and guides who can provide fully catered trips, horseback or llama support, and climbing equipment.

-Every month, our newsletter subscribers are entered to win a trip to Pinedale.
-Each trip includes one night lodging at the Hampton Inn & Suites, a dinner certificate at Wind River Pizzeria & Pasta, and a gift certificate to Bucky's Outdoors.
+Not only do you get the local insight with our quarterly newsletter, but you will be entered to win a weekend trip to Pinedale.
+Each month, one subscriber wins two nights lodging at the Baymont Inn & Suites, a dinner certificate at Wind River Pizzeria & Pasta, and a gift certificate to Bucky's Outdoors.
 Enter to Win Now!